 Student Services

-An introduction to the services all our students can access through the Student Services Centre.
+An introduction to the services all students can access through our Student Services Centre.

-The drop-down boxes below give you an idea of the sorts of ways we can help our students, and the specialist teams that can be accessed via the Student Services Centre.
+The drop-down boxes below give you an idea of the sorts of ways we can help our students and the specialist teams that can be accessed via our Student Services Centre.

-If they need to talk to someone, whether it’s about studies or life outside of them, we have a Student Experience and Support team based within every Faculty to support them, including a member of the team dedicated to every School.
+If they need to talk to someone, whether it’s about studies or life outside of them, we have a Student Experience and Support team based within every Faculty, including a member of the team dedicated to every School.

 Visit this web page to find out about the team in their Faculty and how students can get in touch with them.

-If your child is an international student, our Student Experience and Support Team are dedicated to helping them, with specialist visa and immigration advice and support also available from the Immigration Compliance Team.
+If your child is an international student, our Student Experience and Support team are dedicated to helping them with specialist visa and immigration advice, and support is also available from our Immigration Compliance and Advice team.

 Our Disability Support & Inclusion team is here to support and advise all students with a disability, including specific learning difficulties, mental health and wellbeing issues and with physical and/or unseen disabilities.
 They can support students before they begin their studies, and throughout their time at Keele, so please encourage your child to get in touch.
 Find out more on the Disability Support and Inclusion web pages

-Counselling and Mental Health Support is a multi-disciplinary team, who can provide one-to-one counselling, group sessions and workshops, alongside advice on emotional health.
-For more information please visit the Counselling and Mental Health web pages.
+Counselling and Mental Health Support is a multi-disciplinary team which can provide one-to-one counselling, group sessions and workshops alongside advice on emotional health.
+For more information, please visit our Counselling and Mental Health web pages.

-In addition to all other University support services, Keele University is working with Health Assured to enable all students to access to a 24 hour confidential helpline and digital resources to help them through any of life’s issues or problems.
+Keele also works with Health Assured to provide all students with access to a 24-hour confidential helpline and digital resources to help them through any of life’s issues or problems.
 This service is sometimes called a ‘Student Assistance Programme’.

 Find out more about Health Assured here.